 Incubators may offer low-cost or free membership, and some even pay you seed money up front.

 Popular Business Incubators

 At Y Combinator, you submit your business idea and the venture fund chooses a group of companies for an intensive three-month program.
-You don’t pay anything up front.
-In fact, the organization invests in you, offering seed money for you to live on while you get your business up and running.
+You don’t pay anything upfront.
+In fact, the organization invests in your idea, offering seed money for you to live on while you get your business up and running.
 In exchange, the fund retains a small stake in your company.

 Founders are expected to move to the Bay Area for the duration of the program to participate in person.
 Y Combinator has an impressive track record—past participants include Airbnb, DropBox, Instacart, Zapier, and DoorDash.

 Meanwhile, 500 Startups charges $37,500 per company to participate, but you won’t have to pay it upfront.
 The venture fund and accelerator offer each business a seed investment of $150,000, and the fee can be deducted from the seed money, leaving you $112,500 in funding.

 Business incubators can help your business grow through funding, mentorship, network establishment, and training.
 There are many incubators to choose from, so you should understand:

 - Incubators specialize in different industries or methods.